- Chart

 Disclaimers:

 This analysis is for informational purposes only and does not constitute investment advice.
-Leveraged and inverse ETFs are complex instruments and carry a high level of risk, including the potential to lose the entire investment quickly.
+Leveraged and inverse ETFs are complex and carry a high risk of loss.
 Investors should consult with a qualified financial advisor before making any investment decisions.
 Past performance is not indicative of future results.
-Data accuracy is subject to the availability and reliability of external sources.
+Data on AUM and market share is subject to change.

 AI Summarization is directionally correct and might not be accurate.